Continue with

 Yes, it operates under GOI's Motor Vehicle Act 1988.

-It usually belongs to the 'Transport Commissioner', who serves as the department administrator and works with joint, additional and deputy commissioners.
+It usually belongs to the 'Transport Commissioner,' who serves as the department administrator and works with joint, additional and deputy commissioners.

 Expert RTO officers act on behalf of regional transport offices.
 They are tasked with effectively managing transport/traffic systems, enforcing motor laws, managing registrations, issuing driver licenses, and maintaining road safety plus compliance.